Dry suit: Boots or socks

 Most commercial diving dry suits have heavy duty integral boots.
-Sport diving suits may have lightweight integral boots or soft neoprene booties.
-Rock boots or heavy working boots may also be worn over integral socks of latex or neoprene or the same material as the rest of the suit.
+Sport diving suits may have lightweight integral boots or soft neoprene booties. or heavy working boots may also be worn over integral socks of latex or neoprene or the same material as the rest of the suit.
 Boots which are stiff at the ankle make finning inefficient and are unsuitable for many diving applications where mobility is important.
 If the suit will be used by a diver who needs to fin efficiently on some dives and to walk on sharp surfaces on other dives, it is more effective to wear boots suited to the dive over a dry suit with integral socks.

 Latex rubber ankle seals are sometimes fitted in place of socks and can allow better foot control of water skis and surfboards.
-Survival suits may have neoprene socks of the same material as the suit, with tougher soles and ankle ties to keep them on the feet, as the "one-size fits all" socks must be too big for most users.
+Survival suits may have neoprene socks of the same material as the suit, with tougher soles and ankle ties to keep them on the feet, as the "one-size fits all" socks must be too big for most users if they are to accommodate the few with larger feet.

 Gloves, mitts, and three-finger mitts

 Dry suits may have wrist seals, permanently attached gloves or mitts, or removable dry gloves connected by attachment rings.

 Neoprene wetsuit gloves are pulled over the top of wrist seals.
 They are wet gloves and vary considerably in effectiveness depending on construction and fit.
-As they are not watertight the do not fail catastrophically when damaged, and are reasonably tough.
+As they are not watertight they do not fail catastrophically when damaged, and are reasonably tough.

 Permanently attached gloves or mitts are unusual, It is more common for them to be connected by attachment rings.
 Either way, the absence of a wrist seal makes getting in and out of the suit much easier since there is no need for the suit to tightly seal around the wrists.
 It may be necessary to use a wrist strap to prevent loose gloves pulling off the hands when filled with air.
 Dry gloves can also be fitted over a wrist seal, which prevents leakage into the sleeves if the gloves are penetrated.
 Rubber or rubber coated stretch fabric dry gloves are the most effective at insulation while they remain dry inside, Insulation is provided by liner gloves worn underneath, which may be chosen to suit insulation and dexterity requirements.

 Full-hand diving mitts can be sometimes useful in extreme environments such as ice diving, but significantly reduce dexterity and grip.
 Dry gloves and mitts usually allow a dry insulating glove to be worn underneath.

 Three-finger mitts are a compromise between gloves and full mittens.
 In the three-finger mitts, the fingers are arranged with the index finger in a separate pocket to the other three fingers.
 This provides slightly better hand-grasping dexterity while still permitting heavy insulation around the hands.